-Using Shared Mental Models and Organisational Learning to Support Safety and Sececurity through Cyberspace: a Computational Analysis Approach
+Using Shared Mental Models and Organisational Learning to Support Safety and Security through Cyberspace: a Computational Analysis Approach

 Peter H.M.P.
 Roelofsma, Fakhra Jabeen, H. Rob Taal, Jan Treur (eds.)

 Part I

 Introductory Chapters

 In this part, first an introduction chapter for the book as a whole is provided and next chapters for a global overview of the resaerch programme and results obtained.